natalieagus/50005/docs/Problem Set/01-os-intro-and-roles.md

 When you type into a terminal, you're **interacting** with a terminal device driver: part of the OS that manages how keyboard input is processed.

 By default, terminals operate in **canonical** (or cooked) mode:
-* Input is line-buffered — characters are collected until Enter is pressed.
+* Input is line-buffered.
+Characters will be collected until Enter is pressed.
 * Special characters like backspace, Ctrl-C, and Ctrl-D are handled automatically.
 * The terminal echoes every character you type back to the screen.